April 7-11, 2025

 How can I apply?

-After being accepted, you'll be contacted and have the opportunity to register for INVICTA School 2024.
+Applications are accepted on "a rolling basis".
+If your application is accepted, you will be contacted and have the opportunity to register for INVICTA School 2025.

 Registrations